UU-ER/AdOpT-NET0/docs/source/workflow/LoadData.rst

       in the corresponding folder ("existing" or "new") in the network_topology folder.
 To these folders, you should copy the CSV files ``connection.csv``, ``distance.csv`` and ``size_max_arcs.csv`` from the corresponding folder ("existing" or "new").
-You then define the topology for all of your networks by filling in these files (as illustrated in an elaborate example :ref:`here`<workflow_example-usage>`.
+You then define the topology for all of your networks by filling in these files (as illustrated in an elaborate example :ref:`here`<workflow_example-usage>`) in their respective folders.
-    - Finally, you can specify the and copy the required JSON files into the network_data folder from the model repository, as explained
+    - Finally, you can adjust the network data in the json files of the specific network types, either (1) in the model repository, before :ref:`copying these<load-data_from-model>` to the network_data folder in your input data folder, or (2) in the network_data folder in your input data folder, after :ref:`copying them from the model repository <load-data_from-model>`.
-      :ref:`below<load-data_from-model>`.

-- ``ConfigModel.JSON``, in which you can :ref:`define the model configuration settings<model_configuration>`

-- A folder for each investment period that you specified in the topology, containing:

-    - ``Networks.JSON``, in which you specify the networks that are existing and that may be newly installed in the optimization.
-For each of the networks that you specify, an input data folder should be :ref:`added and filled <workflow_load-data>` in the corresponding folder (existing or new) in the network_topology folder.
-    - A folder called ``network_data``, in which you :ref:`upload JSON files with network data <workflow_load-data>` for each network specified in the ``Networks.JSON``.
-    - A folder called ``network_topology``, which itself contains:

-        - A folder called ``existing``: containing the data templates that should be copied and :ref:`filled in<workflow_load-data>` for all existing network types.
-        - A folder called ``new``: containing the data templates that should be copied and :ref:`filled in<workflow_load-data>` for all new network types.
-    - A folder called ``node_data``, containing:

-        - A folder for each node that you specified in the topology, containing:
+      Note that option (1) is more efficient if you want the network data to be the same at each investment period, while option (2) is more convenient if you want it to change per investment period.

-            - ``Technologies.JSON``, in which you specify technologies that are existing and that may be newly installed in the optimization.
-For each of the technologies that you specify, an input data folder should be :ref:`added and filled <workflow_load-data>` in the technology_data folder.
+#.
+The technologies that are existing and that may be newly installed at each node in each investment period, in
-            - ``CarbonCost.csv``, in which you :ref:`specify carbon prices and subsidies<workflow_load-data>`
-              for each timestep.
-            - ``ClimateData.csv``, in which you :ref:`specify climate data <workflow_load-data>`
-              for each timestep.
-            - A folder called ``carrier_data``, containing:
+   ``Technologies.JSON``, using the technology names as in ``.\data\network_data``.
+    - Then, you can adjust the technology data in the json files of the specific technology types, either (1) in the model repository, before :ref:`copying these<load-data_from-model>` to the technology_data folder in your input data folder, or (2) in the technology_data folder in your input data folder, after :ref:`copying them from the model repository <load-data_from-model>`.
+      Note that option (1) is more efficient if you want the technology data to be the same at each node and in each investment period, while option (2) is more convenient if you want it to change per node and/or investment period.

+#.
+For the carriers, whether or not curtailment of general production is possible in ``EnergybalanceOptions.JSON``.

+After the complete system topology and system characteristics are finalised, the final data can be loaded into the input data folder.
+This remaining data covers:
+- Carbon costs: Prices of carbon emissions and/or subsidies for emission reductions.
+- Climate data: global horizontal irradiance (ghi), direct normal irradiance (dni), diffuse horizontal irradiance (dhi), air temperature, relative humidity, inflow of water, wind speed at 10 metres.
-                - A ``carrier_name.csv`` file for each carrier, in which you can specify the balance constraints (demand, import/export limits, etc.) for that carrier at the specific node in each timestep.
+- Carrier data: Data on demand, import/export limits/prices/emission factors, and generic production for each carrier at each node in each investment period.

-                - ``EnergybalanceOptions.JSON``, in which you specify for each carrier whether or not curtailment of production is possible.
-            - A folder called ``technology_data``, in which you :ref:`upload JSON files with technology data <workflow_load-data>` for each technology specified in the ``Technologies.JSON``.
+All this data is time-dependent, so you need to specify data for all time steps of your model run.

 There are four options for loading data: